Written by on . Last updated October 28th, 2024.

 An estimated 270 thousand have been exposed to shaking (An MMI or Modified Mercalli Intensity level II or higher) as a result of this earthquake according scientific estimates published by the USGS.

-The highest earthquake impact level for this earthquake is V, which corresponds with moderate shaking and very light damage.
-Roughly 80 people are expected to be exposed to this level.
-Intensity level IV was experienced by the majority of people (around 240 thousand).
-In their region, light shaking and likely no damage can be expected.
+The highest earthquake impact level for this earthquake is IV, which corresponds with light shaking and likely no damage.
+Roughly 151,500 people are expected to be exposed to this level.
 All exposure to shaking was within the borders of Russia .

 People MMI Level Shaking Damage